neuro-inc/neuro-cli/neuro-sdk/docs/config_reference.rst

       To switch on another cluster use :meth:`switch_cluster`.

+   .. attribute:: org_name

+      The current org name, read-only :class:`str`.

+      To switch on another org use :meth:`switch_org`.

    .. comethod:: fetch() -> None

       Fetch available clusters configuration from the Neuro Platform.